Drakensberg, bordering mountainous Lesotho, is one of South Africa’s best hiking spots, with varied environments and awesome views.

-The Sphinx Walk was a minimum effort hike (3 hours) with maximum scenic returns.
-The starting point was Champagne Castle Hotel and it seems that it is not necessary to be a guest there in order to do this gorgeous walk that can include mini-diversions to a Fern Forest, San (bushmen) rock art, a sunken forest and a crystal waterfall.
+The Sphinx Walk is a minimum effort hike (3 hours) with maximum scenic returns.
+The starting point is Champagne Castle Hotel and it seems that it is not necessary to be a guest there in order to do this gorgeous walk that can include mini-diversions to a Fern Forest, San (bushmen) rock art, a sunken forest and a crystal waterfall.

 There are plenty of other guest houses and hotels in the vicinity, though none with quite the same spectacular views – when clouds permit.

 Part of the Sphinx Walk looking back at the Champagne Castle Hotel, a distant right.